 I was completely disoriented for a few days.
 The hospital connected me to a social worker to help me understand what was going on.
 My beautiful baby girl needed to go through several rounds of chemotherapy; she would not be coming home for six months; I could not go back to work because I needed to be at the hospital full-time; and I had to figure out how to manage as a single mother with two other kids at home.

 I got a leave of absence from my job and received Employment Insurance (EI) benefits for parents of critically ill children.
-It wasn’t even the same as my salary when I was working, but I still had to buy food for myself and pay the bills the bills at home.
+It wasn’t even the same as my salary when I was working, but I still had to buy food for myself and pay the bills at home.
 My 17-year old daughter became the caregiver to my seven-year old daughter while I lived at the hospital with Adaejah.
 When a child gets cancer, it impacts the whole family and how you go about things day to day.
 It was a huge adjustment for my kids and me.

 We thought we were out of the woods when they finally sent us home.
 But complications of all kinds followed.
 Adaejah developed septic shock and kidney failure and had to receive dialysis.
 She relapsed and received a bone marrow transplant from a cord donor.
 During her second hospital stay, everything we owned was destroyed by a house fire and smoke damage.
 For several months after we were released from the hospital, we lived in transitional housing because we could not return home while Adaejah’s immune system was so compromised.